kylestetz/CLNDR/README.md

   // defaults to true.
   showAdjacentMonths: true,
   // when days from adjacent months are clicked, switch the current month.
-  // fires nextMonth/previousMonth/onMonthChange click callbacks. defaults to false.
+  // fires nextMonth/previousMonth/onMonthChange click callbacks. defaults to
+  // false.
   adjacentDaysChangeMonth: false,
   // always make the calendar six rows tall (42 days) so that every month has a
   // consistent height. defaults to 'false'.
   forceSixRows: null,
   // set this to true, if you want the plugin to track the last clicked day.
-  // if trackSelectedDate is true, "selected" class will always be applied only to
+  // if trackSelectedDate is true, "selected" class will always be applied only
-  // the most recently clicked date; otherwise - selectedDate will not change.
+  // to the most recently clicked date; otherwise - selectedDate will not change.
   trackSelectedDate: false,
-  // set this, if you want a date to be "selected" (see classes.selected) after plugin init.
+  // set this, if you want a date to be "selected" (see classes.selected) after
+  // plugin init.
   // defualts to null - no initially selected date
+  selectedDate: null,

+  // CLNDR can render in any time interval!
+  // You can specify if you want to render one or more months, or one ore more
+  // days in the calendar, as well as the paging interval whenever forward or
+  // back is triggered.
+If both months and days are null, CLNDR will default to
+  // the standard monthly view.
+  lengthOfTime: {
+    // Set to an integer if you want to render one or more months, otherwise
-  selectedDate: null
+    // leave this null
+    months: null,
+    // Set to an integer if you want to render one or more days, otherwise
+    // leave this null.
+Setting this to 14 would render a 2-week calendar.
+    days: null,
+    // This is the amount of months or days that will move forward/back when
+    // paging the calendar.
+With days=17 and interval=7, you would have a 2-week
+    // calendar that pages forward and backward 1 week at a time.
+    interval: 1
+  },

   // anything you want access to in your template
-  extras: { }
+  extras: {},

   // if you want to use a different templating language, here's your ticket.
   // Precompile your template (before you call clndr),